 This could be a lump sum from a bonus at work or an inheritance.
-Or if your financial situation changes and you have some spare money each month, you might choose to increase your mortgage repayments by £100 per month.
+Or if your financial situation changes and you have some spare money each month, you might choose to increase your mortgage repayments by say £100 or £200 per month.

-The net result is the same: by paying off your mortgage sooner, you will reduce the amount of interest that you pay.
+By paying off your mortgage sooner, you will reduce the amount of interest that you pay.
 The total savings on a large mortgage could be tens of thousands of pounds.

 If you have a £300,000 mortgage at 2.5% over 25 years, the normal monthly repayment would be £1,346.

-If you overpay by £200 per month, you would be mortgage-free four years sooner and pay about £20,000 less.
+If you overpay by £200 per month, you would be mortgage free four years sooner and pay about £20,000 less

-If you overpay by a single lump sum of £20,000, your mortgage would be about two years shorter and you’d pay about £15,000 less overall.
+If you overpay by a single lump sum of £20,000, your mortgage would be about two years shorter and you’d pay about £15,000 less overall